Expire or retire ∙

 He claimed the Father’s promises and did not allow the long and arduous decades in the wilderness to wear down his belief.
 He fully intended to take possession of Canaan forty-five years earlier, and now nothing had changed.

 10 “Now, as you can see, the LORD has kept me alive and well as he promised for all these forty-five years since Moses made this promise – even while Israel wandered in the wilderness.
 Today I am eighty-five years old.

 11 I am as strong now as I was when Moses sent me on that journey, and I can still travel and fight as well as I could then.

 12 So give me the hill country that the LORD promised me.

-The Father said of him, “My servant Caleb, because he has had a different spirit and has followed Me fully” (Numbers 14:24).
+The Father told him, “My servant Caleb because he has had a different spirit and has followed Me fully” (Numbers 14:24).
 Caleb was a profile in courage.
 He became mighty in war and put foreign armies to flight (Hebrews 11:34).

 The Father does not have a generous retirement plan.
 He would rather have us expire on our feet moving forward than retire reclining comfortably.

 If Caleb had a tombstone, the words written on it would say, “He wholeheartedly followed the LORD.”
 What would yours say?

 “When we choose to ‘wholly follow’ the Lord, He will move heaven and earth, if necessary, to fulfill His good promises to us” (Stanley).